0xPolygon/polygon-docs/docs/pos/reference/contracts/stakingmanager.md

     ) external
 ```

-- **Must check that this is not an auctionPeriod.**
+- *Must check that this is not an auctionPeriod.*
-- If last bidder is owner of `validatorId`, behaviour should be similar to restake.
+- If last bidder is owner of `validatorId`, behavior should be similar to restake.
-- In second case unStake `validatorId` and add new user as validator from next checkpoint, for the new user behaviour should be similar to stake/stakeFor.
+- In second case unstake `validatorId` and add new user as validator from next checkpoint, for the new user behavior should be similar to stake/stakeFor.

 ### `checkSignatures`